Radiative corrections of heavy scalar decays to gauge bosons in the singlet extension of the Standard Model

-To be more quantitative: the two plots on the left-hand side of Fig.(\ref{RWZ}) show a maximum variation of $\mathcal{R}^{\textrm{SSM}}_V$ with respect to $s_\alpha$ of ${\cal O}(3\%)$, while for those on the right-hand side such a variation becomes of ${\cal O}(60\%)$.
-The reason of this different behavior has to be ascribed to those diagrams which contain odd powers of the coupling $\kappa$ which, according to eq.(\ref{systfull}), grows with $m_S^2$ and whose sign is only determined by $sign(s_\alpha)$ (for $m_S > m_H$, as it is the case in this paper).
-Typical Feynman diagrams with such a structure and that contribute to the mixing angle dependence of $\mathcal{R}^{\textrm{SSM}}_V$ are depicted in Fig.(\ref{diagSA}).
+To be more quantitative: the two plots on the left-hand side of Fig.(\ref{RWZ}) show a maximum variation of each $\mathcal{R}^{\textrm{SSM}}_{VV}$ with respect to negative $s_\alpha$ of $\sim 0.2 \%$, while for those on the right-hand side such a variation becomes $\sim 1.2 \%$ and $\sim 1.3 \%$ (for $V=W$ and $Z$, respectively).
+The high mass region also shows a variation with respect to the mixing angle in the region of $s_\alpha>0$ amounting to a maximum of $\sim 0.7 \%$ for both ratios.
+The reason of this different behavior with respect to $sign\left(s_\alpha\right)$ has to be ascribed to those diagrams which contain odd powers of the coupling $\kappa$ which, according to eq.(\ref{systfull}), grows with $m_S^2$ and whose sign is only determined by $sign(s_\alpha)$ (for $m_S > m_H$, as it is the case in this paper).
+Typical Feynman diagrams with such a structure and that contribute to the mixing angle dependence of $\mathcal{R}^{\textrm{SSM}}_{VV}$ are depicted in Fig.(\ref{diagSA}).
 Neglecting the loop integrals for simplicity, the couplings evaluated up to $\mathcal{O}(v^2/w^2)$ (we used the approximate expressions in eq.(\ref{limitdef})) are the following:

 which in turn imply an overall dependence given by: